Chickenpox is a viral infection that causes itching and flu-like symptoms. While the varicella vaccine is

 If you do get chickenpox, treatment involves managing symptoms until your body fights off the infection.

-The disease most often affects children under age 12.
+The disease most often affects children.
 Here are some kid-friendly remedies that can help you or your little one feel better until your immune system fends off the virus.

 Calamine lotion can help reduce itching.
 This lotion contains skin-soothing properties, including zinc oxide.